SteveKunG/FishOfThieves/README.md

 Ahoy pirates!
 Have you ever imagined what it would be like if the fish from the Sea of Thieves were brought into Minecraft?
 Here we are!

-This mod adds fish from Sea of Thieves with Minecrafty feels.
-Who doesn't want those fish in Minecraft?
+This mod adds fish from Sea of Thieves with Minecrafty style, Fruit trees and new plant life.
+A lot more to come!

 If you are a Sea of Thieves player and know a lot about fish lore, Feedbacks are welcome!